captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 - `handlers` contains our http handlers which are the functions that execute when a request is sent to the application
 - `models` contains domain models for the application
 - `routes` contains our route definitions which map a URL to a handler
+- `server` contains a constructor for a fully configured `http.Server`
 - `services` contains our service layer which is responsible for our application logic

 The `Makefile` contains various `make` commands that will be helpful throughout the project.
 We will reference these as they are needed.
 Feel free to look through the `Makefile` to get an idea for what's there or add your own make targets.